With very attractive podcast cover art, you can boost your number of downloads very quickly!

 There’s also the MacGyver solution. ⚒️

-10. Use template to create your podcast cover
+10. Use a template to create your podcast cover

-You can also find an online template that can help you create your podcast cover art.
+You can also find an online template that can help you create your podcast cover art designs.

 These will save you time when creating your podcast cover because you can just upload your logo and have amazing podcast cover art!